Bronkoknorb/a1tv-helpers/README.md

 --------------------

-This script will automatically create a `channummap.json` file based on the channel numbers as defined by m3u channel list offered by A1.
+This script will automatically create a `channummap.json` file based on the channel numbers as defined by an m3u channel list offered by A1.
 The resulting file can be used as input for the `tvheadend_channelnumbers.rb` script described above.
 It can be used as is, or can be manually adapted to change the channel numbers.